Last updated on .

 Saints Constantine and Helen Greek Orthodox Church

 Saints Constantine and Helen Greek Orthodox Church (Aya Konstantin Rum Ortodoks Kilisesi) is halfway down Kalyoncu Kulluğu Street.
 It was built in 1861 and restored in 1999 by the Commercial Bank of Greece (now Emporiki Bank).
 Apparently, the church is open to visitors one day a week early in the morning.
-I went on the specified day but it was closed.
+I went on that specified day but it was closed.

 Saints Constantine and Helen Greek Orthodox Church in Tarlabaşı, Istanbul, Turkey